Clique Girlz

 Clique Girlz was an American girl group consisting of sisters Destinee and Paris Monroe, alongside their friend Ariel Moore and later, Sara Diamond.
 The original group consisted of Destinee, Paris, and Ariel.
-In 2009, Ariel left the group for unnamed private reasons which resulted in Sara joining the group.
+In 2009, Ariel Moore left the group for unnamed private reasons which resulted in Sara joining the group.
 The group split up in 2009 when Sara Diamond left the group.

 History

 2004–2007: As Clique

 In 2004, Destinee and Paris Monroe formed a group with their childhood friend Ariel Moore whom they met at school.
 Then, the three started to perform together as a group, named Clique (before they were signed), with the Monroes' mother, Lenore, as their manager.
 The group recorded the song "Lemonade" for Alex's Lemonade with the label Rhino (a part of Warner Bros.
 Records).

 At a Backstreet Boys concert, band member Howie D invited them to open a show.
 They opened for other artists including Billy Ray Cyrus, The Click Five, Kirk Franklin, The Jonas Brothers, and The Cheetah Girls.